What's the best method for determining the density of solids?

 Please see the table below for a comparison of these four different methods.

-Many standards and norms exist for density determination.
+Many standards and norms exist for the determination of density in solids samples.
 Some of the most commonly used are:

 - ISO 1183-1: Plastics — Methods for determining the density of non-cellular plastics